AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 To initiate training, go to the project directory and run the following command in your terminal:
 ```
-python3 train.py -d <direcroty containing training images> -i <number of training instances> -a <architecture of the model to use> -b <batch size> -l <loss function> -c <color mode> -t <tag>
+python3 train.py -d <direcroty containing training images> -n <number of training instances> -a <architecture of the model to use> -b <batch size> -l <loss function> -c <color mode> -t <tag>
 ```
 Here is an example:
 ```
-python3 train.py -d mvtec/capsule -a mvtec -b 12 -l ssim -c grayscale -t "first try"
+python3 train.py -d mvtec/capsule -a mvtec2 -b 8 -l ssim -c grayscale -t "first model"
 ```
 **NOTE:** The number of training epochs will be determined by the given argument `<number of training instances>` specified during the initiation of the training, devided by the actual number of images contained in the train folder of the chosen class.
-Example: if you passed `-i 10000` and the training directory contains `1000` images, then the number of epochs will be equal to `10`.
+Example: if you passed `-n 10000` and the training directory contains `1000` images, then the number of epochs will be equal to `10`.

-## Finetuning (`finetune.ipynb`)

-This script aims at guiding the the user in chosing the right minimum defect area size that an anomalous region in the thresholded Resmaps must have to be classified as defective.
-This value will be used during the validation step by `validate.py`.
-It investigates the following features:
-* Number of anomalous regions with increasing thresholds.
-* Sum, Mean and Standard Deviation of the anomalous regions' area size with increasing thresholds.
-* Distribution of the the anomalous regions' area size with validation ResMaps for a range of thresholds given bu the user.

 ## Validation (`validate.py`)

 This script computes the threshold that must be used in classification during testing.
 It uses a small portion (10%) of defect-free training images (validation set).
 To determine the threshold, a minimum defect area must be passed as an argument.
-This value is determined in the finetuning step using the Jupyter-Notebook `finetune.ipynb`.

 To initiate validation, go to the project directory and run the following command in your terminal:
 ```